Search by Provider Name

 Oregon City, OR 97045

-Eligibility: Homeless adults age 18 and older and adults with families.
+Eligibility: Homeless adults age 18 and older and adults with families

-Hours: Day Center hours: Monday-Friday 9am-3pm
+Hours: Day Center hours: Monday-Friday 9am-2pm

-Showers: Monday-Friday 9am-2pm
+Showers: Monday-Friday 9am-1pm

-Computer: Monday-Friday 9am-2pm by appointment
+Computer: Monday-Friday 9am-2pm

 FORT VANCOUVER REGIONAL LIBRARIES